deadcoast/gate/docs/design_review.md

 ––––––––––––––––––

-## 4. UPDATED CANONICAL RULESET FOR YOUR PSEUDO-LANGUAGE
+## 4. UPDATED CANONICAL RULESET FOR the PSEUDO-LANGUAGE

 ––––––––––––––––––

-Below is the formal rule-set I extracted from your work and tightened for future-proofing.
+Below is the formal rule-set I extracted from the work and tightened for future-proofing.

-You can paste this into your system prompt as the grammar contract.
+You can paste this into the system prompt as the grammar contract.

 ```
 #============================================================